 As a part of Reed College’s commitment to providing equality of opportunity and meaningful access to all students, disability support services (DSS) takes a highly individualized approach to providing services for students with disabilities.
 The DSS staff work with students to determine the most suitable and reasonable accommodations, given the context of a particular class, professor’s pedagogy, or area of campus.

-Students with mobility, chronic medical, psychological, visual, hearing, attentional, and learning disabilities, Asperger’s syndrome/autism spectrum disorder, and/or other conditions that impact the student’s access to educational opportunities at Reed are encouraged to contact DSS.
-Students who have not received a diagnosis or are without documentation of a disability, and who are interested in exploring accommodations at Reed, may be eligible for provisional accommodation while in the process of obtaining formal documentation; financial assistance for learning disability evaluations may be available.
+Students with mobility, chronic medical, psychological, visual, hearing, attentional, and learning disabilities, autism spectrum disorder, and/or other conditions that impact the student’s access to educational opportunities at Reed are encouraged to contact DSS.
+Students who have not received a diagnosis or are without documentation of a disability, and who are interested in exploring accommodations at Reed, may contact the DSS office for more information on how to pursue an evaluation or possible diagnosis.

 Accommodations and other resources provided by DSS are designed to enable all students to access what Reed has to offer.
 Reasonable accommodations are not intended to alter the expectations of a course, nor should they fundamentally alter the content of a course.